 Director Duties & Responsibilities

 The job generally requires the ability to perform the following duties:

-- Directing the creative aspects of a production
+- Direct the creative aspects of a production.

-- Managing the work of cast and crew
+- Manage the work of cast and crew.

-- Collaborating with producers, to whom they typically report
+- Collaborate with producers, to whom they typically report.

 Movie, television, stage, and news directors oversee the creative aspects of a production and make sure those parts run smoothly.
-Depending on which types of productions they're working on, producers may also oversee the work of set designers, costume designers, makeup artists, actors, news anchors, broadcast meteorologists, camera operators, reporters, writers, audio and video equipment technicians, and film and video editors.
+Depending on which types of productions they work on, producers may also oversee the work of set designers, costume designers, makeup artists, actors, news anchors, broadcast meteorologists, camera operators, reporters, writers, audio and video equipment technicians, and film and video editors.

 The U.S. Bureau of Labor Statistics (BLS) combines salary and employment statistics for directors and producers:

 - Top 10% Annual Salary: $163,540

 - Bottom 10% Annual Salary: $34,450